 Now, DOE hasn’t really changed very much in their initiative to clean up the site.
 The state is worse, because the state loves to have this very expensive, high-level waste vitrification plant going on and on and on and on and on.

-Karen: It gets more and more expensive.
+Steele: It gets more and more expensive.

 Cook: It gets more and more expensive.
 It promises to be a cash cow, a golden goose laying golden eggs for the state forever, for the foreseeable future, unless Congress decides to cut it, which I think is coming up.